Social Media Policy

 CLOSING AN IONA-AFFILIATED ACCOUNT

-If a department, organization, or club wishes to close their social media accounts, they must notify MarCom and the account will be removed from the College’s social media directory.
+If a department, organization, or club wishes to close their social media accounts, they must notify MarCom and the account will be removed from the University’s social media directory.
 The Social Media Administrator will then close the account.

-Human Resources policies; Employee, Faculty or Student Handbooks; Code of Conduct; Statement on Diversity; Harassment and Discrimination Policy; Information Technology Policies; Computer Use Policy; Personal Information Protection; Iona College Branding Guide; Photo Opt Out Policy; Media Release Form for Visitors, Media Relations Guide
+Human Resources policies; Employee, Faculty or Student Handbooks; Code of Conduct; Statement on Diversity; Harassment and Discrimination Policy; Information Technology Policies; Computer Use Policy; Personal Information Protection; Iona University Branding Guide; Photo Opt Out Policy; Media Release Form for Visitors, Media Relations Guide